-We will be replacing Exceptional Needs Funding (ENF) with a more effective system for identifying needs and resources.
-The new system will be called Top Up (High Needs) Funding (HNF) for mainstream schools and settings.
+Exceptional Needs Funding (ENF) has been replaced with a more effective system for identifying needs and resources.
+The new system is called Top Up (High Needs) Funding (HNF) for mainstream schools and settings.

 How will the changes to the funding system affect you?

 For pupils with an Education, Health and Care Plan (EHCP):